-Britain still controls Aden—which includes the port of Aden in the south and the Aden Protectorate, about the size of Alabama, in the north and east.
+Britain still controls Aden — which includes the port of Aden in the south and the Aden Protectorate, about the size of Alabama, in the north and east.
 The port is the country’s power base.
-Initially an important coaling station for the Royal Navy, the 1869 opening of the Suez Canal decreased its strategic value, but it’s still the world’s 3rd largest port.
+Initially, an important coaling station for the Royal Navy, the 1869 opening of the Suez Canal decreased its strategic value, but it’s still the world’s third-largest port.

 But now imperialism is out of fashion.
 Decolonization is the buzzword.
 London seeks ways to cut the imperial umbilical cord.
 What started in India and spread to Africa has now come to the Arabian Peninsula.

-But, as with almost every country that Europeans colonized, the native political and social situation is far from homogenous.
-There’re just too many factions in the region to allow for a smooth transition of power.
+But, as with almost every country that Europeans colonized, the native political and social situation in Yemen is far from homogenous: There are just too many factions in the region to allow for a smooth transition of power.

 Like a buzzard rummaging the desert for its next meal, the communist Yemen Arab Republic in the north seeks to destabilize the country by financing Marxist terrorist groups.

 So far, Britain has juggled an equilibrium by paying off the different groups.
 But what happens next?

 The Aden Emergency (1963-1967) that adumbrated Britain’s withdrawal still brings a sour taste to many Britons.
 For an allegedly low-intensity conflict, the cost was too high, the body bags too many.
 It had the full package: A tribal rebellion in the mountains.
 Fratricide and riots in the towns.
 Urban terrorism in cramped alleys and bazaars.